September 16th, 2019 12:00am

 Why is tea so healthy?

-1. Improved gut health and digestion
+1. Support gut health and digestion

 Tea is actually a potent prebiotic.
-Prebiotics encourage the growth of good microorganisms in your digestive tract, which in turn contribute to good health.
+Prebiotics support the growth of good microorganisms in your digestive tract, which in turn contribute to good health.
 And recent studies show that both green and black tea provide these prebiotics.
 (1)